enxinn/DSA4263_VehicleInsuranceFraud/README.md

 ├── data_dictionary.txt
 ├── docker-compose.yml
-├── requirements_full_pipeline.txt   # The requirements file for reproducing the entire workflow └── requirements.txt                 # The requirements file for final machine learning model
+├── requirements_full_pipeline.txt   # The requirements file for reproducing the entire workflow └── requirements.txt                 # The requirements file for Docker
 ```

 ## How to Run This Project